No. However, you can recommend free resources from other sites or organizations and give directions for how to access them directly.

 You can use the contact link in Find/Shop or Share/Sell to send us a message.
 Please tell us what aspect of the resource you feel is questionable and why.
 Resources that don’t adhere to our terms and conditions may be removed from the website.

 Creative Commons is a non-profit organization that created free, easy-to-use copyright licenses.
 These licenses support individuals who want to give the public permission to share, use, and build upon creative works.
 Teach About Tech encourages members to share, download, and adapt training resources.
 Creative Commons licenses help to protect and facilitate this process.
 You can […]

 Sure.
-Depending on the license you choose, you can set various conditions for use of your work.
+You can set various conditions or requirements for use of your work.
 If you choose to share your resource for free, we recommend you select from three different Creative Commons licenses: 1.
-ShareAlike (CC-BY-SA): you give permission for others to download your resource for free and also to create new […]
+ShareAlike (CC-BY-SA): you give permission for others to download your resource for free and also to create new works based on it. […]

 Yes.
 You automatically own the copyright to any works of expression you create and it is not necessary to register your works.
 As copyright owner you control the use and distribution of a protected work by any other persons, whether it’s a whole work or just a substantial part.
 You should include a notice of […]